KnowledgeCaptureAndDiscovery/OBA/docs/filtering.md

 ### Including default schema properties

 You may wish to include common properties for each even if not defined for the entity/class.
 Currently, the default properites that are added to each schema are `description`, `id`, `label`, and `type`.
+Additional default properties are included (`eventDateTime`, `quantity`, `isBool`) which are meant to provide examples are other common data types.
 For example:

 ```yaml
 components: